Kansas State University is a beautiful campus of 80 buildings on 660 acres of landscaped land located in Manhattan, Kansas.

 This building was named for Dr. Milton Eisenhower, the ninth president of Kansas State University.
 Dr. Eisenhower was the only president of this university who was also an alumnus.
 The faculty of the Department of Architecture and Allied Arts completed the design and contract drawings under the direction of the State Architect.

 The English / Counseling Services building, formerly Lafene Health Center, was dedicated February 25th, 2004.
 The English department moved to the basement and the first floor of the building Counseling services are located on the second floor of the building.
 Eighty percent of the English department faculty are now located in the building with the rest of the faculty to move in soon.

 Fairchild Hall was built in 1894 for a "Library and Agricultural Science Hall".
 The Library was located in Fairchild until Farrell Library was built.
 Fairchild currently has office space for the Graduate School, Student Financial Aid, Office of International Programs, International Admissions and Recruitment, English Language Program, Study Abroad, the Center for Aging, and computer labs.
-The bronze bust of William Alexander Harris, a "soldier, statesman, farmer, breeder", rests on a pedestal in front of this building.

 Frank Meyers Field/Tointon Family Stadium

 Frank Myers Baseball Complex was built in 1961.
 Frank Myers was baseball coach in 1921, assistant athletic director from 1926 to 1948, and director of intramural sports from 1948 to 1962.